ardatan/graphql-mesh/examples/json-schema-subscriptions/README.md

 You can run API server with `yarn start:api` command and Mesh with `yarn start:mesh` then you can try the example queries you see in the playground.
 You can go to the GraphQL Playground with this URL; `http://localhost:4000/graphql`

+#### Extra: Live Queries

+This example also shows Live Queries instead of Subscriptions